 6. May Improve Digestion

 Like other leafy green vegetables, arugula is an alkaline food that helps restore the body’s optimal pH level.
 An optimal pH level is crucial for digestive health in addition to a supporting a strong immune system.

 Additionally, arugula is a hydrating food that helps nourish the digestive tract.
 Regularly eating leafy greens is one way to help prevent constipation and improve the health of the gut lining, colon, intestines and other digestive organs.

 Although people tend to only eat arugula leaves and not the seeds of the plant, clinical research confirms that plant extracts taken from the seeds help fight blood sugar fluctuations.
 A diet high in green vegetables is thought to be a type of natural diabetes treatment since it improves insulin responsiveness.

-But even eating arugula leaves in place of other foods can have blood-sugar and inflammation-lowering effects — since it’s virtually free of sugar and carbs, yet a good way to fill up and add more volume to your plate.
+Even eating arugula leaves in place of other foods can have blood-sugar and inflammation-lowering effects — since it’s virtually free of sugar and carbs, yet a good way to fill up and add more volume to your plate.

-8. Reduces Skin Inflammation and Infections
+8. Can Reduce Skin Inflammation and Infections

-Arugula extract is also considered effective in preventing or treating skin disorders, according to traditional Middle Eastern medicine practices.
+Arugula extract is considered effective in preventing or treating skin disorders, according to traditional Middle Eastern medicine practices.

 What is the plant known for when it comes to skin health?
 For many years, practitioners believed that this vegetable’s oils could prevent inflammatory skin diseases and be a natural treatment of eczema or psoriasis.